zsaikaly/Kokoro-FastAPI/README.md

 - phoneme, simple audio generation web ui utility
 - Runs on an 80mb-300mb model (CUDA container + 5gb on disk due to drivers)

+> [!Tip]
+> You can try the new beta version from the `v0.1.2-pre` branch now:
+> - integrated web UI (on localhost:8880/web)
+> - better concurrency handling, baked in models and voices
+> - voice name/model mappings to OAI standard with:
+>
+> ```bash
+> docker run -p 8880:8880 ghcr.io/remsky/kokoro-fastapi-cpu:latest # CPU
+> docker run --gpus all -p 8880:8880 ghcr.io/remsky/kokoro-fastapi-gpu:latest # Nvidia GPU
+> ```

 ## Quick Start

 The service can be accessed through either the API endpoints or the Gradio web interface.